The adoption process

 Once the adoption order is granted you have legally adopted the child and have full parental responsibility for him or her.
 The child is now a full member of your family and can take your surname.
 An adoption certificate will replace the child’s birth certificate, this will be in the child’s new adoptive name and is necessary for formal identity such as a passport.

-Here at TACT Peterborough we don’t see the Adoption Order as the end of your journey – it’s just the start!
+Here at TACT Care we don’t see the Adoption Order as the end of your journey – it’s just the start!
 We will continue to be here for you to offer you and your new family a lifetime of support.
 This could include:

 - Advice, information and counselling